 - 1. Display the critical path in a filtered Technology view. - For a hierarchical critical path, either click the Critical Path icon, select HDL Analyst->Show Critical Path, or select HDL Analyst->Technology-> Hierarchical Critical Path. - For a flat path, select HDL Analyst->Technology->Flattened Critical Path. - 2.
-Analyze the critical path.

-- Check the end points of the path.
+Analyze the critical path. - Check the end points of the path.
 The start point can be a primary input or a flip-flop.
-The end point can be a primary output or a flip-flop. - Examine the instances.
-Use the commands described in Expanding Pin and Net Logic, on page 342 and Expanding and Viewing Connections, on page 346.
-For more information on filtering schematics, see Filtering Schematics, on page 340. - 3.
+The end point can be a primary output or a flipflop. - Examine the instances.
+Use the commands described in Expanding Pin and Net Logic, on page 338 and Expanding and Viewing Connections, on page 342.
+For more information on filtering schematics, see Filtering Schematics, on page 336. - 3.
 Determine whether there is a timing exception, like a false or multicycle path.
-If this is the cause of the negative slack, set the appropriate timing constraint. - If there are fewer start points, pick a start point to add the constraint.
-If there are fewer end points, add the constraint to an end point. - 4.
-If your design does not meet timing by 20 percent or more, you may need to make structural changes.
-You could do this by doing either of the following: - Enabling options like retiming (Retiming, on page 406), or resource sharing (Sharing Resources, on page 422). - Modifying the source code. - 5.
+If this is the cause of the negative slack, set the appropriate timing constraint.

+If there are fewer start points, pick a start point to add the constraint.
+If there are fewer end points, add the constraint to an end point.

+- 4. If your design does not meet timing by 20 percent or more, you may need to make structural changes.
+You could do this by doing either of the following: - Enabling options like retiming (Retiming, on page 402), FSM exploration (Running the FSM Explorer, on page 426), or resource sharing (Sharing Resources, on page 419). - Modifying the source code. - 5.
 Rerun synthesis and check your results.